Meditation is the art of freeing yourself from distraction.

 Focus your mind on the present to transcend the confines of the world around you.
 Life’s ups and downs happen all around.
 Highs and lows.

-This example, focusing on work without checking your phone, is a way to understand distraction from your worldly point-of-view.
+This example, focusing on work without distraction, is a way to understand distraction from your worldly point-of-view.
 But what if you take it one step further and use the example as a metaphor for distraction from the connection between yourself and the universe?

 The confines of social obligations continually disrupt the sense of ease that meditation provides.
 You meditate to find ease within the trappings of society, but along the way you will discover that every task you do, regardless of how “important” it seems is actually a distraction from a universal connection.
-The challenge is that you must live a worldly existence, replete with jobs and experiences.
+The challenge is that you must live a worldly existence, replete with jobs and experiences and relationships.
 The trick is to accept those distractions into your life gracefully.
 Find balance between meditating and living your life.

-The myth of the wise man sitting on top of the mountain is an archetype of escape from the confines of society.
+The myth of the wise person sitting on top of the mountain is an archetype of escape from the confines of society.
 The story exists in the collective canon as a way to illustrate meditation as a transcendent and literal state of being.
 But glorifying meditation in this unlikely scenario is a hyperbolic way of viewing the practice.

 Use meditation as a tool to control your reactions.
 Meditation teaches you how to acknowledge yourself, understand your intrinsic value and accept who you are in this present moment – without having to live out your days in solitary reflection on top of a mountain.